Sep 29, 2023

 Reasons to Integrate Custom Domain Email to Gmail Account

-When you purchase web hosting, chances are you’ll get a free business email right out of the box.
+When you buy hosting, chances are you’ll get a free business email right out of the box.
 However, it might take time to get used to because the interface is different from Gmail’s.

 How to Integrate a Custom Domain Email to Gmail?

 Now that you know why it’s convenient to integrate Gmail with a custom domain, let’s take a look at the steps to set it up:

 Before we can set up a Gmail account to work with a custom domain, first you need to create a domain-based email.
 In case you haven’t made one, refer to our tutorial to know how to do so.

 - Head over to Email Accounts under the Emails section.

 - Select Manual Configuration.
 We’re going to use that information later.